mobilepadawan/Speakit-JS/README.md

 ### Installing Speakit JS

-You can install `Speakit JS library` by downloading the JS Library from the `/SRC/` folder of this repository and copying the file into your web frontend project.
-In this first iteration you can use it by referencing it in the `<head>` section of the HTML file(s).
+You can install `Speakit JS library` by downloading the JS Library from the `/SRC/` folder of this repository and copying it into your web frontend project.
+To use it, simply reference the file in the `<head>` section of your HTML file(s).

 ```HTML
 <script src="js/Speakit-beta.v1.0.0.js"></script>
 ```

-You don't need to use the JS `defer` attribute and you don't need to reference the library at the bottom of an HTML file.
-Use the `-min` version.
-It has only `2KB` of weight ⚖️.
-The NOT `minified` version is usually recommended for testing and improvement purposes.
-It also has only `3 KB` of weight 🙂.
+You don't need to use the `defer` attribute for the script tag, and there's no need to reference the library at the bottom of an HTML file.
+The minified version has a weight of only `2KB` ⚖️, making it lightweight.
+The unminified version, recommended for testing and improvement purposes, has a weight of only `3KB` 🙂.

 ```
 🔔 In the comming weeks you'll have an * ES6 Module * version of this library.